---->

 involves no medium that can wave).
 But this involves a silly

-interpretation of Newton's actual optics ideas, which were based on
+interpretation of Newton's actual optics, which were fully based on

 explanations as philosophically possible though unprovable IF they were

-multiple theories with different contradictory maths.
+multiple parts of one physics theory with different contradictory maths.
 So this claim

 of Einstein of Newton-compatibility was plain ridiculous.
 If